 - Add semolina or cream of wheat and red chilies.
-Add 1/2 cup of water or the minimum amount needed to just to immerse the aval and semolina.
+Add 1/2 cup of water or the minimum amount needed just to immerse the aval and semolina.
 Soak for 5 minutes.
 The semolina and aval will absorb all of the water and become thick and soft.

 - After 5 minutes, transfer the soaked ingredients to a mixer jar.

 - Add the fresh curd and gram flour.
-Add required amount of water and grind to a smooth batter.
+Add the required amount of water and grind to a smooth batter.

 - Transfer this ground batter to a vessel or large bowl.
 Add salt to taste.
 Mix well.
 Add more water if required; the batter should not be too thick or too thin.
 It should have a flowing consistency.